robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 This feature is designed more for tool developers than for regular Robot Framework users and we expect new interesting tools to emerge in the future.
-The feature feature is not finalized yet, but the following things already work:
+The feature is not finalized yet, but the following things already work:

 1. You can serialize a suite structure into JSON by using `TestSuite.to_json`__ method.
 When used without arguments, it returns JSON data as a string, but